naomuhibu/EMSystem/README.md

 4. Run `source venv(or env)/bin/activate` to activate the virtual environment.
 5. Run `python3 manage.py makemigrations` to record database model changes in the database migration file for Django
 6. Run `python3 manage.py migrate` to update the database with model changes.
+7. Run `python3 manage.py createsuperuser` to create an administrator account.
+Log in to the Django administrator site.
-7. Run `python3 manage.py runserver` to start the server.
+8. Run `python3 manage.py runserver` to start the server.
-8. Open `localhost:8000` in your browser to view the application.
+9. Open `localhost:8000` in your browser to view the application.

 ### BarebonesTerminalApplication Branch
 1. Clone the repository.